cdallasanta/SET-card-game/README.md

 Features
 -----------
-New game button restarts everything, resetting score, the cards left in the deck, and redealing.
+New game button restarts everything, resetting score, the cards left in the deck, and re-dealing.

 Hint button highlights a card that is in a set